streamdao/streampay-mobile-wallet/README.md

 ## StreamPay Mobile Wallet

+Non-custodial cross-platform wallet for Solana.

 A StreamPay Mobile Wallet in flutter.
+Create a payment streams for stablecoins, and cryptocurrencies.
 It's work in progress, expect bugs, use carefully.

-Non-custodial cross-platform wallet for Solana.
-Create a payment streams for stablecoins, and crypto currencies.

 Features:
 - Add New Wallet
 - Support USDC
 - QR code payment
+- Stream Payment Gateway & Web Plugin
 - Import wallets with it's seedphrase (devnet only for now)
 - Create new wallets (devnet only for now)